two life-changing projects supporting disadvantaged kids in east africa:

 ‘academy of hope’ school in RURAL south sudAN

-Our academy has been open for a year and has now expanded both pupil and teacher numbers.
-We now provide primary and secondary education.
-We have equal numbers of girls and boys and teach in both English and Arabic to reflect our pupils’ diverse ethnic origins.
-Daughters are sometimes sold into early marriage with older men whom they don’t know.
-Without education, girls have little say in this.
-Boys are often expected to tend the family’s flocks of animals rather than go to school.
+Our academy has been now been open since early 2024.
+We have expanded both pupil and teacher numbers and now provide primary and secondary education to 250 children from nursery up to 18 years.
+We have equal numbers of girls and boys and teach in both English and Arabic to reflect our pupils’ diverse origins.
+Daughters may be sold into early marriage with older men whom they don’t know.
+Without education, girls have little say.
+Boys may be expected to tend the family’s animals rather than learn.
 Schooling allows young people an informed choice, rather than blindly following tradition.
 Better education reduces poverty, improves health and lowers the economic burden.
 We are empowering young people to make informed choices about their own future.

 THE KELLY ACADEMY OF HOPE